Implementing the Widget

 }

-Private methods (starting with _) that handle DOM events registered in bind_().
-These methods:
+Private methods (starting with _) handle DOM events you register with domListen_() in bind_().

 - Are called automatically when their registered event occurs